 Want to read more Gold Report articles like this?
 Sign up for our free e-newsletter, and you'll learn when new articles have been published.
 To see a list of recent articles and interviews with industry analysts and commentators, visit our Streetwise Interviews page.

-1) Bob Moriarty: I, or members of my immediate household or family, own shares of the following companies mentioned in this article: Anaconda Mining and Resource Capital Group.
-Anaconda Mining is an advertiser on 321 Gold.
+1) Bob Moriarty: I, or members of my immediate household or family, own shares of the following companies mentioned in this article: None.
+Group Ten Metals is an advertiser on 321 Gold.
 I determined which companies would be included in this article based on my research and understanding of the sector.

-2) The following companies mentioned are billboard sponsors of Streetwise Reports: None.
+2) The following companies mentioned are billboard sponsors of Streetwise Reports: NOVAGOLD.
 Streetwise Reports does not accept stock in exchange for its services.
 Click here for important disclosures about sponsor fees.

 3) Statements and opinions expressed are the opinions of the author and not of Streetwise Reports or its officers.
 The author is wholly responsible for the validity of the statements.
 The author was not paid by Streetwise Reports for this article.
 Streetwise Reports was not paid by the author to publish or syndicate this article.
 The information provided above is for informational purposes only and is not a recommendation to buy or sell any security.
 Streetwise Reports requires contributing authors to disclose any shareholdings in, or economic relationships with, companies that they write about.
 Streetwise Reports relies upon the authors to accurately provide this information and Streetwise Reports has no means of verifying its accuracy.